 - Driving time: 2 h

-After Naples the pristine beaches give way for wild and untamed nature.
-Finally the Texas to Florida road trip reaches its climax for nature lovers.
+After Naples, pristine beaches give way for wild and untamed nature.
+Now, the Texas to Florida road trip reaches its climax for nature and animal lovers.

-Most famously the area is home to the iconic American alligators.
-In addition other Everglades reptiles are crocodiles, turtles, lizards and snakes.
+Make sure to look where you place your feet; it’s a busy park.
+Most famously, the area is home to the iconic American alligator; other Everglades reptiles include crocodiles, turtles, lizards and snakes.

 But that’s just the start when it comes to wildlife viewing.
-On top of reptiles a wide range of mammals and birds also thrive in the immense wetland.
+On top of reptiles, a wide range of mammals and birds also thrive in the immense wetland — lucky visitors may spot the Florida panther.

-To make acquaintance to the Everglades locals as you visit on the Gulf Coast road trip, a good idea is to take an airboat tour.
-Numerous airboat companies take visitors deep into the exciting depths of the huge wetland.
+To take full advantage of the setting, join a guided Everglades airboat tour.
+Numerous airboat companies happily take visitors deep into the exciting depths of the huge wetland.

-No matter if you’re young or old, it’s an extraordinary experience to view tropical animals in their vast and timeless habitat.
-Everglades wildlife viewing is truly a memory for life to bring with you home from the Texas to Florida road trip.
+Young or old, encountering tropical animals in their vast and timeless habitat is an extraordinary experience.
+Everglades wildlife viewing is a memory for life to bring with you home from the Texas to Florida road trip.

 - Driving distance: 209 mi / 336 km